Closed set

 In geometry, topology, and related branches of mathematics, a closed set is a set whose complement is an open set.
 In a topological space, a closed set can be defined as a set which contains all its limit points.
 In a complete metric space, a closed set is a set which is closed under the limit operation.

-This should not be confused with a closed manifold.
+This should not be confused with closed manifold.